 Deed concerning the purchase of band instruments by A.J.
 Henley and eight associates, all of Boone County, MO, on a monthly installment plan, from James F. Hurt.

 Hunter, Max F., Collection, 1953-1976, (C2518)

 3.4 linear feet and 78 audio tapes

-Audio tapes of Ozark folklore collected by Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
-Also includes lists, transcripts of songs, synopses, and indexes to the tapes.
+The collection contains audio tapes of Ozark folklore collected by Max F. Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
+The collection also includes photocopies of lists, transcripts of songs, synopses, and indexes to the tapes.

 Huselton, Howard E. (1871-1948) Papers , 1883-1924, (K0467)